+The myth buster.
 It would be useless to claim that a good accounting ERP can be bought for a bargain price from next to nothing to old songs.
 Yet, this is an investment that is sure to pay off by increasing the efficiency of your personnel.
 The legends of enormous ERP-related expenditures often come from the wrong scope or over-engineering solutions chosen by companies that acquire functionalities they hardly employ and may perfectly do without.

 Instead of doing their job, the personnel will grope their way with using ERP by trial-and-error method often botching the tasks.
-They will have to stay in the office beyond working hours to learn the nuts and bolts of the new software, which bodes no good for the morale among the staff.
+They will have to stay in the office beyond working hours to learn the nuts and bolts of the new software, which bodes no good for the morale of the staff.

+The myth buster.
 Learning new skills and switching to another modus operandi is always a challenge.
 To cushion the blow, you should choose the right partner for implementing ERP, or any software, for that matter.
 The best of them offer consulting, support, and maintenance services being instrumental in helping your personnel to take changes in their stride.

 Average reps may think that any software is the responsibility of the IT folks who should implement it and the executives who will thus have fewer errands to attend to.

+The myth buster.
 Of course, the IT people will see – that the system is launched and works properly, while the management will exercise general supervision over its functioning.
 But since it is the ordinary employees who will use the ERP accounting process most, this software benefits them especially, so their active involvement and genuine enthusiasm matter greatly.

 As is the case with conventional accounting, there are some software components that make supporting and monitoring financial activity possible.

 This is the foundation of any accounting system responsible for managing all financial operations.
 As a part of ERP, a general ledger is called to provide you with accurate financial data in real-time and can be accessed from any device.
 Plus, it should be protected enough to prevent unauthorized intrusions or tampering with the data.
-All other accounting software components can be considered as sub-ledgers.
+All other accounting software components can be considered sub-ledgers.

 This component shows payments that come in, enabling you to see which clients paid on time and which are still due.
-Tracking all transactions, purchases, billing, as well as recurring and deferred payments will prevent sending outdated invoices and let you remind the customers who haven’t paid about the fact.
+Tracking all transactions, purchases, billing, as well as recurring and deferred payments, will prevent sending outdated invoices and let you remind the customers who haven’t paid about the fact.
 If your clientele is large, this sub-ledger becomes an indispensable element in supervising the inflow of money.

 Again, this feature is about the money flow, but in this case, the current direction is aimed outward.
 It lets you track invoices and automatically and instantly pay for anything you buy.
 Thus, it completely excludes paying for services twice or missing the payment date.
 Besides, the module provides transaction history so that you could analyze how efficiently the system functions.

 It is a feature especially important for larger companies that own great amounts of property, commodities, real estate, etc. All of these are united under the umbrella term “assets”.
-Tracking the lifecycle of them is a headache for such organizations, so it is where your ERP steps in.
+Tracking their lifecycle is a headache for such organizations, so it is where your ERP steps in.
 Moreover, it can be done via mobile apps that enable you to choose employees who will be granted access to the data in question, so security issues are taken care of, as well.